slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 * OTTRIM not setting or reading properly.
 * Implement hardware timer for step pulse generation.
 * Use index for warning if stepper is controlled with step/dir.
+* Setup with RX omitted.
+* `tmc2209_hub` handle chip select like setup for multiple drivers with same addresses.

 ## MISC